WH-Zhou/WH-Zhou.github.io/_pages/solar_system.md

 With CYORP, it's time to estimate the stochastic YORP and Yarkovsky effect...

-## Rotational evolution of main belt asteroids (Zhou et al. under review)
+## Rotational evolution of main belt asteroids (Zhou et al. accepted by Nature Astronomy)
 -----

 <figure>